-- the publication of 18 high-quality archival journal papers, including 9 since the last promotion and 5 during the preceding 5 years. - external grant funding of \$500,000 with 20 quarters of graduate student support, including \$250,000 of funding and 10 quarters of graduate student support since the last promotion, and \$125,000 of funding and 5 quarters of graduate student support during the preceding 5 years.
+- the publication of 18 high-quality archival journal papers, including 9 since the last promotion and 5 during the preceding 5 years. - external grant funding of \$500,000 with 15 semesters of graduate student support, including \$250,000 of funding and 8 semesters of graduate student support since the last promotion, and \$125,000 of funding and 4 semesters of graduate student support during the preceding 5 years.